My Garden Zone Is

-This low plant with its creamy white flowers resembles Queen Anne's lace.
-It grows very quickly and can be very aggressive, so the gardener would do well to keep an eye on it.
-Otherwise, it's an excellent plant for shady areas.
+This low plant, with its foamy white flowers, resemble Queen Anne's lace.
+It proliferates and can be very aggressive, so the gardener would do well to keep an eye on it.
+Otherwise, it's a great plant or shady areas.

 Bugleweed or Ajuga

 This perennial, which sends out spikes of white, pink, violet or blue flowers from colorful foliage, is a fantastic ground cover.